sreyaj/coretest_matrixbuildJav/README.md

- ##go to project setting and clear cache and then trigger a build
+ ###Test Case that is covered before that we have to do following -> go to project setting and clear cache and then triggering a webhook/manual build

 19. clear cache/reset minion
     - After completing build with cache: true clear cache from project settings-options page and then trigger the project again it should not cache the build which cached before

- ##tag and release build
+ ###tag and release build

 20. Tag build from ui
     - create a tag build , when we create a tag  from github ui (even if dont give release name )it will trigger          both tag and release build with tag name given